nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

 The Generic OnOff Client model is used for manipulating the Generic OnOff state associated with the Generic OnOff Server model.
 The light switch sample implements the Generic OnOff Client model.

-The sample has four buttons to control the state of LED 1 on servers (implemented by the :ref:`bluetooth_mesh_light` sample).
+The sample instantiates up to four instances of the Generic OnOff Client model to control the state of LEDs on servers (implemented by the :ref:`bluetooth_mesh_light` sample).
-Four instances of the Generic OnOff Client model are instantiated in the light switch sample, one for each button on the development kit that is used.
+One instance of the Generic OnOff Client model is instantiated in the light switch sample for each button available on the development kit that is used.
 When a user presses any of the buttons, an OnOff Set message is sent out to the configured destination address.

 After provisioning and configuring the mesh models supported by the sample using the `nRF Mesh mobile app`_, you can control the LEDs on the other (server) development kit(s) from the app.